securenative/securenative-go/README.md

 To get your *API KEY*, login to your SecureNative account and go to project settings page:

 ### Option 1: Initialize via Config file
-SecureNative can automatically load your config from *securenative.ini* file or from the file that is specified in your *SECURENATIVE_CONFIG_FILE* env variable:
+SecureNative can automatically load your config from *securenative.yml* file or from the file that is specified in your *SECURENATIVE_CONFIG_FILE* env variable:

 ```go
 package main